alexpovel/latex-extras-docker/README.md

   This is often not relevant, but has bitten me several times while working with the latest packages.
 - The installation can be adjusted better.
-  For example, *multiple GBs* of space are saved by omitting unneeded PDF documentation files.
+  For example, *multiple GBs* of storage/image size are saved by omitting unneeded PDF documentation files.
 - We can install arbitrary TeXLive versions, as long as they are the [current](https://tug.org/texlive/acquire-netinstall.html) or an